NVIDIA/VTK-m-graph/README.md

 VTK-m and ANARI-SDK can be found via placing their installation locations on `CMAKE_PREFIX_PATH`.

+Note that VTKm must be built with `VTKm_HIDE_PRIVATE_SYMBOLS=OFF`, otherwise missing symbol errors will show up when linking VTKm-ANARI.

 The single `libvtkm_anari` will install to `${CMAKE_INSTALL_PREFIX}/lib`, and is usable with any VTKm/ANARI app if either it is installed to the same location as the ANARI-SDK or `libvtkm_anari` is placed on `LD_LIBRARY_PATH` respectively.